CompPhysics/InsightPhysicsImmersionWeek/README.md

 * The Velocity-Verlet Method

 #### Class Schedule (10am-12pm EDT, 12pm EDT is set aside as an extra office hour)
-* 10:00-10:15: Q&A on the pre-course assignments (additional questions can be asked during the office hour immediately after class)
+* 10:00-10:30: Introduction to the course and Q&A on the pre-course assignments (additional questions can be asked during the office hour immediately after class)
-* 10:15-11:00: Lecture on the classical two-body problem and how to translate a two-body problem to Python code
+* 10:30-11:00: Lecture on the classical two-body problem and how to translate a two-body problem to Python code
 * 11:00-12:00: Group Learning Activity - In groups of approximately 4 create a Python code that models the Earth-Sun two-body system.
 Once correct, try to extend the problem to model two electrons, and finally two nucleons.
 A more detailed problem statement can be found [here](docs/src/JuliesMaterial/Day1Activity.md).
 (TO-DO: Add document) Questions can be asked about the project during class and after class during the office hour.

 #### Learning Goals for Day